Fallout 4: Far Harbor: Gameplay

 Fallout 4: Far Harbor is an expansion pack for the action role-playing game, Fallout 4, the fourth installment in the Fallout series.
 It is set 210 years after "The Great War", which resulted in nuclear devastation across the United States.
 The expansion is similar to the base game in that the player character (the "Sole Survivor") is tasked with investigating a character's disappearance.
-In the base game, the player is searching for their lost son, while in the base game, the player is recruited by the Valentine Detective Agency to investigate the disappearance of a young girl named Kasumi.
+In the base game, the player is searching for their lost son, while in the expansion, the player is recruited by the Valentine Detective Agency to investigate the disappearance of a young girl named Kasumi.
 Both the base game and the expansion pack offer the ability to swap between first-person and third-person perspectives.
 The expansion is set on a radioactive, fog-smothered island, and is located in Fallouts version of Bar Harbor, a town in Hancock County, Maine.
 Far Harbor features three factions which include both violent and peaceful non-player characters.

 Far Harbor is set on a foggy island.
 As in Fallout 4, the player character can use power armor, as indicated by the HUD.

 The expansion contains quests and puzzles that the player must solve.
 There are different ways to complete quests, all with their own pitfalls.
 Peaceful resolutions can be made with characters and factions, though these can have ill effects, such as unveiling secrets or worsening relations with other factions.
 Violent completion of quests may be faster, though they can result in the weakening of alliances between the player and the factions.
 In some of the puzzle sections, the player directs lasers to hit designated targets; others require the player to build with blocks, as in Minecraft.
 Puzzle sections were not featured in the base game.
 Upon completion of quests, the assisted factions reward the protagonist with Nuka-Cola bottle caps, one of the fictional currencies found throughout the Fallout series.
 The player character also gains experience points.
 Some of the quests include investigating minor mysteries, retrieving missing items, solving disagreements, and clearing out monster-infested areas.